Beta Blockers; Types, Indications/Uses, Side Effects, Drug Interactions

 Emergency safety firstUrgent warning signs are highlighted below.

 Beta blockers inhibit the chronotropic, inotropic, and vasoconstrictor responses to the catecholamines, epinephrine, and norepinephrine.
 Most beta blockers have half-lives of over 6 hours.
 The shortest actings are pindolol (3 to 4 hours) and propranolol (3 to 5 hours).
-Most of the included beta blockers are metabolized in combination by the liver and kidneys, with the exception of atenolol, which is metabolized primarily by the kidneys while the liver has little to no involvement.
+Most of the included beta blockers are metabolized in combination by the and , with the exception of atenolol, which is metabolized primarily by the kidneys while the liver has little to no involvement.

 Classifications/Types of Beta-blockers